South Charleston, West Virginia: History

 South Charleston was established in 1906, but not incorporated until 1919.

-Leonidas Henrie Oakes Sr. (1843-1894) was a member of the West Virginia State Legislature.
-His son, Leonidas Henrie Oakes Jr. (1873-1949) was the mayor of South Charleston for many years.
+Leonidas Henrie Oakes Sr. (1843–1894) was a member of the West Virginia State Legislature.
+His son, Leonidas Henrie Oakes Jr. (1873–1949) was the mayor of South Charleston for many years.
 He was mayor from 1920 to 1921 and also from 1930 to 1946.
 He acquired funds to build the Thomas Memorial Hospital and also the Oakes Field in South Charleston, West Virginia.
 He was instrumental in developing recreational activities for the youth of the city.

 It is home to the Charleston Ordnance Center, a former naval munitions factory established for use in World War I. It employed over 11,000 workers and produced 130,000 gun barrels for U.S. warships.

 Geography

 South Charleston is located at (38.352455, −81.712001).
-Despite what its name might, the city is located slightly north of the center of its eastern neighbor Charleston, but it lies on the south bank of the Kanawha River, while Charleston is on the river's north bank.
+Despite what its name might suggest, the city is located slightly north of the center of its eastern neighbor Charleston, but it lies on the south bank of the Kanawha River, while Charleston is on the river's north bank.

 According to the United States Census Bureau, the city has a total area of 8.51 sqmi, of which 7.61 sqmi is land and 0.90 sqmi is water.